rob2d/ids-frontend-code-kata/README.md

 For this Kata, imagine our Design team would like you to create a simple error dialog called a message dialog `<custom-message-dialog>`.

 This message dialog should appear in the middle of the page when clicking on the `<custom-button>` that reads *Show Error Message*.
-The Message dialog should try to follow the design standards and technology standards we set out.
+The Message dialog should try to follow the design standards and technology standards that we set out to maintain daily.

 ## Working Example

-This is an example of a legacy jQuery-based component we use in production.
-The ultimate goal would be to replicate something similar to this example as a Web Component: [Message Dialog Example](https://main-enterprise.demo.design.infor.com/components/message/example-error.html?layout=nofrills)
+The following link provides an example of a legacy jQuery-based component we use in production.
+The ultimate goal would be to replicate something similar to this as a Web Component: [Message Dialog Example](https://main-enterprise.demo.design.infor.com/components/message/example-error.html?layout=nofrills)

 ## Goal

 Your goal is to write the necessary HTML, CSS and JS to replicate this legacy component.
 The Infor Design System (IDS) is moving towards a WebComponent-based system.
 We would like you port the basic functionality of this Message Dialog into a web component, using a custom element as its base.

-The Webcomponent specification is explained in detail at [MDM](https://developer.mozilla.org/en-US/docs/Web/Web_Components)
+The WebComponent specification is explained in detail at [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components)

 The `<custom-message-dialog>` component appear when clicking on the `<custom-button>`.